 Primary Expectations of Service Sites:

-- Attendance at Start of Service Site Supervisor AmeriCorps training
+- Attendance at or completion of Start of Service Site Supervisor AmeriCorps training

 - Regular supervision of KY READY Corps Member (face to face at least once per week)

 - Necessary on-site and project training for KY READY Corps Member

 - Space and tools to successfully complete the project, including necessary travel support (vehicles or mileage reimbursement) when members serve off-site